-GarageBand can do quite a few things, but to be honest, I only use it for one feature: the virtual keyboard.
+GarageBand can do quite a few things, but to be honest, I primarily use it for one feature: live performance.
 If I’m directing a band in rehearsal and need to demonstrate some musical concept but can’t be bothered to walk over to the piano, I can play the GarageBand keyboard and the students can hear.
-And if we are rehearsing without a bassist – which happens all too often – I can hook up my iPad to an amp amd play bass lines using the GarageBand keyboard.
+And if we are rehearsing without a bassist – which happens all too often – I can hook up my iPad to an amp and play bass lines using the GarageBand keyboard.
 There are other apps that do this at least as well, I’m sure, but I suspect most musicians will need no prodding to check out GarageBand for its other music creation features.
-So that is why I list it here rather than any of the simpler apps that exist to just provide a virtual keyboard.
+So that is why I list it here rather than any of the simpler apps that exist to just provide a virtual keyboard or other instruments.

 Photographers have Flickr, videographers have YouTube, and musicians have SoundCloud.
 That should give you an idea of what this is about: a sharing site for audio recordings.
 You don’t need the SoundCloud app to participate, but I find it useful just for its recording feature (the iPhone is a fair-to-middling audio recorder) and the ability to instantly upload recordings.
 If I didn’t wish to access the SoundCloud sharing service, an app like Pocket WavePad might also be a good choice just for recording and editing on the iPad or iPhone.
 It’s a much more full-featured audio program, but a bit clumsy to get music into and out of.